^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Typhoid fever is an acute infectious disease, a typical anthroponosis with enteral mechanism of infection caused by typhoid bacilli and characterized by a predominant lesion of the lymphatic apparatus of the small intestine, high fever, marked intoxication and bacteremia, rosaceous rash, hepatosplenomegaly.
-Often with a wavy current and prolonged bacterial excretion.
+Typhoid fever is an acute infectious disease, a typical anthroponosis with an enteric mechanism of infection, caused by typhoid bacilli and characterized by predominant damage to the lymphatic apparatus of the small intestine, high fever, severe intoxication and bacteremia, roseola rash, hepatosplenomegaly, often with a wave-like course and prolonged bacterial excretion.

 ICD-10 code